Integrated Circuit Enterprises Dataset using Qichacha and

 year, and an independent and controllable industrial chain has not yet been

 formed.
-A “lack of core and soul” seriously threatens the industry’s safety and
+A ??lack of core and soul?? seriously threatens the industry??s safety and

-mostly focused on industrial chain innovation [6,7], development contexts and
+has mostly focused on industrial chain innovation[6,7], development

-has been less research on the spatial distribution of IC enterprises [10].
+and other fields, while there has been less research on the spatial distribution

 The

-spatiotemporal study of the distribution of IC enterprises in the PRD region
+distribution of IC enterprises in the PRD region could help deepen our

-could help deepen our understanding of the development of China’s IC industry
+understanding of the development of China??s IC industry and provide lessons for

-and provide lessons for the development of IC industries in other regions [12].
+the development of IC industries in other regions[12].
+For this

 2 Metadata of the Dataset

-Delta Region of China (1980-2020) as An Example dataset is summarized in Table
+River Delta region of China (1980-2020) as an example[11] is summarized in Table 1.

 3 Methods

-obtained using the Baidu Map open platform based on the enterprises’ geographic
+the Baidu Map open platform

-locations.
+based on the enterprises?? geographic locations.
 The division of labor of

-Table 1 Metadata summary of the IC Enterprises Dataset
+Table 1 Metadata summary of the dataset

 Items